cyanogen-update-tracker/cyanogen-update-tracker-app/README.md

  local.properties (Local SDK settings - will prompt to correct SDK location on first run) settings.gradle (Gradle settings)
 ```
+- In Android studio, browse to the CyngnOtaInfo directory and open Build.gradle (not the Build.gradle in the app directory!)

 ###Adding your API keys
 This project uses Google Cloud messaging and Admob.